sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-parts_and_materialsList.md

 </figure>

 **Units:** 3
 **Description:** Small screws for mounting the Pi on top of the pi mount.
+Included in the frame box.

 ## **Battery Eliminator Circuit (BEC)**
 <figure>